bigbabyboost/dotfiles/README.md

 ## :bulb: Acknowledgments

-- [chatcat7](https://github.com/chadcat7) - my repo started as a fork from his
+- [fufexan](https://github.com/fufexan) - my repo started as a fork from his
+- [chatcat7](https://github.com/chadcat7) - for the inspiration for his nix repo also
 - [ryxhn](https://github.com/rxyhn) - for the inspiration for his nix repo also
 - [kewin-y](https://github.com/kewin-y) - for the ags configuration as well as other inspirations
 - [Elythh](https://github.com/elytth) - for the ags configuration as